Type above and press Enter to search. Press Esc to cancel.

 Increase impulse buys at check-out with easy bundled gifts on display.
 Entice them by tailoring the different gifts to different groups and labeling them: stocking stuffers for the foodie, gifts for pet lovers and the like.

-A mobile POS like Lightspeed untethers your till from the front counter.
-During peak busy periods, arm your associates with tablets and let them check-out shoppers around the store or while they’re waiting in line.
+That’s where Lightspeed Scanner comes in.
+It untethers your till from the front counter, empowering you to sell smarter and beat the holiday rush.
+During peak busy periods, arm your associates with tablets or smartphones and let them check out shoppers around the store or while they’re waiting in line.

 5 holiday marketing ideas to inspire your customer experience